Babtsov/learning/linux/recipes.md

 `printenv` print all environment variables (of the shell)
 `set` show both the shell (bash) and environment variables
 `export EDITOR=/usr/bin/vim` to add/change new environment variable to the shell.
 `cat /proc/<pid>/environ` to list the environment variables of a particular process
+`sudo lsof -i :3300` shoes what processes listening on the port
 ## File permissions, users and groups
 `/etc/passwd` view all of the users on the system
 `/etc/group` view all the groups and their members